checkly/docs.checklyhq.com/site/content/guides/puppeteer-to-playwright.md

 {{< figure src="/guides/images/guides-migration-playwright-codegen.png" alt="page being inspected with playwright codegen" title="Script recording with Playwright Inspector" >}}

-## Switching to Playwright for Rich Browser Check Results
+## Switching to Playwright for richer browser check results

-Checkly users switching to Playwright can take advantage of its new Rich Browser Check Results, which come with performance and error tracing, as well as web vitals and screenshots on failure.
+Checkly users switching to Playwright can take advantage of its new Rich Browser Check Results, which come with [tracing and Web Vitals](https://www.checklyhq.com/docs/browser-checks/tracing-web-vitals/) which make it easier to isolate the root cause of a failed check and remediate faster.

-TODO what it looks like

-TODO (remember new runtime, too)
+{{< figure src="/docs/images/browser-checks/tracing_web_vitals.png" alt="performance and error tracing check results on checkly" title="A browser check result with performance and error tracing" >}}

+This reveals additional information about the check execution, including:
+1. Overview of all errors raised (console, network and script errors)
+2. A timeline summarising the execution across page navigations
+3. For each page visited, a network & timing timeline, Web Vitals, console and network tabs.
+4. In case of a failing check, a screenshot on failure.

+> Aside from running a Playwright script, performance and error tracing also require the use of runner `2021.06` or newer.